What do we offer?

-One-on-one and group instruction is provided by peer and professional tutors who have training and expertise in math, science and other subjects.
+Course-specific instruction provided by peer and graduate student tutors who have training and expertise in math, science and business courses.

 First-Year Transition Program

-Assists you with your academic,social, and cultural transition to college.
-Services aims to help you develop a sense of belonging as well as supporting academic and personal growth.
+Assistance with academic, social, and cultural transition to college.
+Services aimed to help develop a sense of belonging as well as supporting academic and personal growth.

 The Sophomore Slump Program

-Services are tailored to meet a whole new set of sophomore stressors you may experience when you return to college.
-Support is provided to help you build skills and address interest that exceed those adequate for your first year.
+Services tailored to meet a whole new set of sophomore stressors after freshman year.
+Support to help build skills and address interests that exceed those of freshman year.

-Assists you in identifying and examining your strengths and limitations in order to create a manageable schedule of classes.
+Identifying and examining your strengths and limitations in order to create a manageable schedule of classes while answering logistical questions.

-Provides you with access to sensitive and caring SSS staff who strives to understand and support your goals, your aspirations, and your challenges--both academic and non-academic.
+Access to sensitive and caring SSS staff who strives to understand and support goals, aspirations, and challenges-both academic and non-academic.

 Graduate/Professional School Coaching

-You can apply for additional financial aid and TRIO scholarships specifically for SSS students.
+Additional financial aid information and TRIO scholarships specifically for SSS students.